Custom Desktop

 Methods

-Besides the Common methods for all Controls a desktop also has the following aditional methods:
+Besides the Common methods for all Controls, a desktop also has the following additional methods:

 MethodPurpose